-Welcome to F&ES!
-My name is David McCarthy, I am a second-year MEM student and a lifelong CT resident who has resided in New Haven for the past nine years.
-I study climate change adaption through the lenses of: resiliency, conservation, strategic communication and policy.
+Hello, and welcome to F&ES.
+My name is David McCarthy; I am a second-year MEM student and a lifelong CT resident who has lived in New Haven since 2008.
+I’m studying climate change adaption through the lenses of resiliency, conservation, strategic communication, and policy.
+I work for the Yale Program on Climate Change Communication and the Office of Admissions and would to take a minute and talk about living in New Haven, Connecticut.

-I want to take a minute and talk about living in New Haven, Connecticut and tell you how great my home state is!
-CT is a very diverse state with a lot to offer in regards to food, scenery, city and rural life.
-We are smack in the middle of Boston and New York City, two great destinations.
-I have driven through almost all of CT’s counties, cities and towns, each one is very different from the next.
+More widely, CT is a very diverse state with a lot to offer regarding food, scenery, city and rural life.
+We are smack in the middle of Boston and New York City, two great destinations if you’ve never been.
+I have driven through almost all of CT’s counties, cities, and towns, and each one is very different from the next.
 Some areas of the state resemble CT’s earlier colonial times.
-In fact, if you are interested in that sort of thing, CT has over a hundred historical homes you can visit.
-More populous areas, such as Hartford and New Haven reflect a modern and youthful big city feel.
-Lots of life, art, theater, live music and ethnically diverse restaurants.
+In fact, if you are interested in that sort of thing, CT has over a hundred historical homes that you can visit.
+New Haven is very lively.
+There’s a lot of life, art, theater, live music and, and tons of ethnically diverse restaurants.

-New Haven has been my home since 2008, I consider it to be the best place to live in CT.
-It’s a very walkable and bike friendly place.
-There’s something for everyone such as: trails to hike, wooded roads to bike, restaurants and bars to patron, live theater, organic super markets and plenty of Ubers to get you around should it be too cold or rainy.
+New Haven has been my home since 2008; I consider it to be the best place to live in CT.
+It’s a very walkable and bike-friendly city.
+There’s something for everyone such as trails to hike, roads to bike, lots of restaurants and bars to patron, live theater, super organic markets, and plenty of Ubers to get you around should it be too cold or rainy.
 I live in a neighborhood called East Rock, named after the park at the foot of the Mill River.
 East rock is where a lot of FESers reside, mainly because of its size and proximity to campus; just a 5-10-minute walk.
-I like living here because of the friendly atmosphere, markets on Orange St. and the short walk to school and downtown.
-The park is also a major asset of the neighborhood.
-It has a kayak and canoe launching point under the Orange St. bridge, plenty of space to picnic and read, basketball hoops, jogging paths and more.
-There is a summit you can hike or drive to and see all the way across the sound into Long Island, NY.
-There are plenty of trail options to get up and down, I recommend the Giant Steps path!
+I like living here because of the friendly atmosphere, markets on Orange St., the short walk to school, and its proximity to downtown.
+East Rock Park is also a major asset of the neighborhood.
+It has a kayak and canoe launching point under the Orange St. bridge, plenty of space to picnic and read, basketball hoops, jogging paths, and more.
+At the top is a summit that allows you to see all the way across the Long Island Sound and into Long Island, NY.
+There are plenty of trail options to get up and down; I recommend the Giant Steps path.